ustaxcourt/ef-cms/docs/wiki/Create-Case-From-Paper-Petition.md

 * Is optional IF Trial location field is blank

 **ODS**
-* Is required if party type = Corporation, Partnership (as the Tax Matters Partner), Partnership (as a partnership representative under BBA regime), or Partnership (as a partner other than Tax Matters Partner) AND Order for Ownership Disclosure Statement is unchecked
+* Is required if party type = Corporation, Partnership (as the Tax Matters Partner), Partnership (as a partnership representative under BBA regime), or Partnership (as a partner other than Tax Matters Partner) AND Order for Corporate Disclosure Statement is unchecked
-* If uploaded, Order for Ownership Disclosure Statement is auto-unchecked
+* If uploaded, Order for Corporate Disclosure Statement is auto-unchecked

 #### On click of Create Case button
 * Case is created in system